Young Thomas Grey

 Once back in Kingston, the prisoners were transferred to the shore, and the San Augustino was given into the care of the prize court.
 To find places for the remaining women and children was a more complicated endeavour, but the chaplain of the Army garrison solved the problem, finding work for them in the kitchens of the governor’s household and the officers’ mess hall.
 They would get room and board, and when they had learned their duties, even a modest pay.
 One of the freemen serving the garrison church would guide them and teach them some rudiments of English.
 None of them had husbands, except one, whose husband had been sold in the Santiago De Cuba slave market.
 As it was, they were better off in the garrison kitchens than as enslaved labourers in the plantations.

-The commander in chief, Sir Hyde Parker, was not too happy about setting those women free, but Theodore Grey could argue that none of them had been registered as slaves by a British magistrate and were natives of a country that was at peace with Britain.
+The commander-in-chief, Sir Hyde Parker, was not too happy about setting those women free, but Theodore Grey could argue that none of them had been registered as slaves by a British magistrate and were natives of a country that was at peace with Britain.
 That was splitting hairs, but Sir Hyde could use it to formally justify the decision.
 The planters would not like it, but then again, Sir Hyde was not depending on their goodwill.
 He pointed out, however, that a commander, such as Theodore Grey, could ill afford antagonising the powerful Caribbean planter faction in Parliament.

 Meanwhile, a convoy headed for London had assembled at Kingston Harbour, with ships from all the British possessions in the Caribbean.
 The huge size of Kingston Harbour was a decided boon for that purpose, but now it was time to sail, before the impending start of the hurricane season in August.
 Cormorant would be part of the escort, which was headed by HMS Veteran, 64, sent back to England for an overhaul.
 The Diamond, 38, frigate and Cormorant sloop completed the escort for the 52 West Indiamen and their valuable cargoes.